pahansen95/text-adventure/src/PoC/README.md

 - Capability State has ownership; either singular, shared or federated.
   - In singular ownership, a single entity owns all state & all other entities must request read/write operations against this entity in order to observe or act on this state.
 IE. The 3D Space fronts R/W Operations for all entity positions.
   - In shared ownership, the same state is replicated between entities.
 Before read/writes can occur, entities must reach a consensus on the current state version.
 IE. The Positions for each Entity are replicated between the respective Entity & the 3D Space; any R/W Operations on entity position requires consensus between the Entity & 3DSpace.
-  - In federated ownership, the state is modeled as a set of individual substates each owned by discrete entities.
+  - In federated ownership, the state is modeled as a collective set of substates distributed across many discrete entities which claim ownership of that substate.
 These substates define that entity's specific condition of being in time.
 IE. Every entity capable of having a position in the 3D Space owns its own 3D Position; any R/W Operations on an Entity's Position requires the other entity requesting the operation against the owning Entity.
 - Invoking a Capability Protocol requires message passing between entities (ie. Lamport Processes) thereby creating a casual dependency between discrete entities.
 The approach to invoking a remote entity's capability protocol is effectively asynchronous RPC irrespective of the stylistic programming interface provided to the developer (ie. Calling a class member vs constructing a RPC Message).

 These fundamental design conditions imply that an entity, processing world events in synchronous order, can be fully blocked by another entity causing a potential world deadlock if all entities form a cyclical graph of blocking dependencies.
 It is therefore imperative that implementation of capabilities are A) fully asynchronous, B) decomposed into atomic unit operations & C) designed to cooperatively avoid cyclical blocking dependencies.